 How the violation(s) could have been avoided: The company should have had a valid, lawful reason to collect employees’ fingerprints.
 They should have also had technical measures in place to process the data and a clear process for deleting the data.

-While the biggest fines so far in 2020 involve failure to remove personal data when requested by EU citizens and unlawfully requiring employees to have their biometric data recorded, there are a number of ways in which a breach can occur.
+While the biggest fines so far in 2020 involve marketing activities, failure to remove personal data when requested by EU citizens, and unlawfully requiring employees to have their biometric data recorded, there are a number of ways in which a breach can occur.

 In fact, so far this year, misdirected emails have been the primary cause of data loss reported to the ICO.
 But, how do you prevent an accident?
 By focusing on people rather than systems and networks.